Sometimes the truth about America appears in black and white.

-Maybe this is just a good ol’ fashioned racism, that sadly still plays all too well to the white Evangelicals so willing to buy the narrative of scary, bad black men and perpetually oppressed white heroes.
+Maybe this is just a good ol’ fashioned racism, that sadly still plays all too well to the white Evangelicals so willing to buy the narrative of scary, bad black men and perpetually oppressed white heroes who like grabbing girls.

-That seems to be where Kapernick went wrong.
+That seems to be where Kaepernick went wrong.